 The formal stuff: I have a BA and MA in English and write artist profiles for a variety of publications.
 I've taught college English and spent way, way too many years subbing in the public secondary schools--so you know nothing much either scares or impresses me.
 I've written five books.
 The first two, Stamp Artistry and New Techniques for Wearable Art, are project-based.
 The next three--Living the Creative Life, Creative Time and Space, and Destination Creativity--are about creativity.
 The creative life.
 Artists who are living it and and working at it and generously share their experiences and some advice.

 I love talking to groups about creativity.
 I did a talk for Authors at Google and have participated in and hosted a variety of panel discussions, which are way fun, so if you're looking for someone who likes to talk about creativity and has rather a lot to say on the subject, we need to talk.

 ~~I still have a couple of my baby teeth

 ~~I can read and write backwards

-~~I went to first grade in four different states and remember nothing about any of them.
+~~I went to first grade in four different states and remember nothing about it.

 ~~I have lived with at least one cat since the day my parents brought me home from the hospital, and I understand cats way better than I do people.

 ~~I have eaten rattlesnake and alligator, which perhaps explains why I am now a vegetarian.
-Yes, they did taste like chicken, alas.
+Yes, they did taste like chicken.
+Of course they did.

-~~the best thing about being an only child is the lifelong ability to entertain and amuse yourself
+~~the best thing about being an only child is honing a lifelong ability to entertain and amuse yourself

 If there's anything else you want to know, you can watch this little FAQ video, which makes *me* laugh and, I hope, will do the same for you: